flashwing-04/showtime-website-project-archive/content/ws22/master/m7-valit/features.md

 +++

 {{<section title="Dashboard">}}
 The dashboard overview shows important statistics such as the overall course rating and the number of dial-ins.
-Recent courses for quick access and also upcoming courses, along with a calendar are provided.
+Recent courses for quick access and also upcoming courses, along with a calendar, are provided.
 {{</section>}}

 {{<image src="dashboard-overview.png" alt="Dashboard" >}}